-A conciliation session takes place at the office of the Régie du logement office that serves the area where the dwelling concerned by the application.
-The conciliator is impartial and his role is to help the parties find a solution to their dispute.
-Only the parties to the case participate in the session.
-No witnesses are called.
-However, it is possible to be accompanied by an attorney.
+A conciliation session takes place at the Régie du logement office that serves the area where the dwelling concerned by the application is located.
+The role of the conciliator, who is impartial, is to help the parties resolve their dispute.
+Normally, only those party to the case attend the session.
+However, it is possible to be accompanied by a lawyer or by another person.

 A conciliation session is strictly confidential.
 Each party is free to participate.
-In order for conciliation to take place, all parties must agree to it.
-Additionally, a party may withdraw from the process at any time.
+However, in order for a session to take place, all parties must agree to it.
+Additionally, each party may withdraw from the process at any time.

 Offers or admissions made during the conciliation process cannot be invoked during the judicial process.
 This ensures the confidentiality of any information that has been shared and gives the parties all the latitude needed to negociate freely with each other and to explore various possible solutions.

 If an agreement cannot be reached, the application will run its course in the tribunal system and a hearing will take place before a commissioner.
-No mention of the conciliation process is made in the judicial file.
-The time required to obtain a hearing date is not affected by the conciliation process.
+There will be no mention of the session in the judicial file and the scheduling of a hearing date will not be affected by the conciliation process.

 Service de conciliation

 Régie du logement

 5199, rue Sherbrooke Est